 Some of these weapons were relied upon in WWII and Korea and were no longer primary issue, but they were often encountered in different corners of the globe, currently issued to our allies and remained in Marine Corps inventory.
 We learned to fire, disassemble and clean a variety of weapons, including the Browning Automatic Rifle, the M60 machinegun, the M1919A1 light machinegun, M3 “grease gun”, the flamethrower, the 3.5 inch rocket launcher, and many others.
 We practiced small unit tactics, patrolling, reconnaissance, night navigation, map reading, and tank-infantry coordination.
 That training and exposure would serve us well later.

-The food in the mess hall fell short of impressive, and some of us regarded it as toxic waste.
+The food in Camp Geiger's mess hall fell short of impressive, and some of us regarded it as toxic waste.
 The most appetizing choices were spaghetti and meat sauce (canned and heated) and the peanut butter was palatable.
 Other than that, no menu items lodge in memory as worthy of mention.
 This wasn’t the fault of the cooks; they worked with the resources they had.

 While in training, I received a card from my grandmother, written in Spanish and signed, “Abuella” (Grandmother).
 It was a beautiful card, a keeper, and I shared it with Angel, who was sitting next to me as I read my mail.
 He commented, “Abuella?
 Are you Spanish?”
 I explained that my maternal grandparents immigrated to New York City from Spain.
 He nodded, “I thought you were Italian.”
 I further explained that my paternal grandparents immigrated from southern Italy.
 One topic led to another, and Angel told me something about his background and some hardships his family had encountered, but that discussion was personal and has no relevance to this writing.